plotly/plotly.github.io/_posts/2015-05-01-area-charts-in-excel-with-plotly.md

 </tr>
 <tr>
 <td>
+Here’s how the
+<b>TRACES</b>
-Here’s how the **TRACES** popover looks with smoothing and the change of colors.
+popover looks with smoothing and the change of colors.
 The smoothing button is highlighted in red.
 </td>
 <td>
 <img alt="Smoothing button highlighted" src="/static/images/area-charts-in-excel-with-plotly/smoothing-button-highlighted.png" title=""/>